TheoKouzelis/TheoKouzelis.github.io/about.md

 [![Owen Lewis Design Logo](/images/owen-lewis-design-logo.jpg)](http://www.owen-lewis.com/)

 **Developer: January 2009 - April 2010**
-I started my career as an PHP/HTML developer small dynamic websites and web forms.
+I started my career as an PHP/HTML developer creating small dynamic websites and web forms.
 Many of the sites required SEO tweaks, Google Analytics and Adsense integrations.

 **[Woodovis Park](http://www.woodovis.com/)**
-The Devonshire campsite commissioned us to create a large touchscreen information board that would inform their guests of activities and events in the local area.
+The award winning Devonshire campsite commissioned us to create a large touchscreen information board that would inform their guests of activities and events in the local area.
 Taking into account the unique hardware and environment we worked closely with our clients, wireframing and testing the UI to create a great user experience.